RedPitaya/Documentation/developerGuide/software/known_sw_issues/known_sw_issues.rst

     Please note that STEMlab 125-10 will soon reach end-of-life for software support (exact date to be determined).
 All users will be notified in advance.
 Before this happens, we will provide a final OS version where all applications will work.

 Currently, the fastest solution is to add a SWAP space to the Red Pitaya's SD card (about 1GB should be sufficient).
-Here are instructions on how to add a SWAP file to the Red Pitaya: `https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-22-04`_
+Here are instructions on how to `add a SWAP file to Ubuntu OS <https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-22-04>`_

 It may be necessary to increase the size of the Red Pitaya OS partition on the SD card: